Watertown International Airport

 Weather Briefing

-Watertown International Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+Watertown International Airport is currently reporting marginal VFR (MVFR) conditions with overcast skies at 2,300 feet and 10 SM visibility.

 Wind Analysis